Mije (wrestler): Independent circuit (2009–2010)

-Consejo Mundial de Lucha Libre (2010–present)
+Consejo Mundial de Lucha Libre (2010–2025)

-On April 12, 2010 a contingent of former AAA wrestlers including Cuije, El Alebrije, Histeria, Psicosis II and Maniaco appeared on a Consejo Mundial de Lucha Libre (CMLL) show in Puebla, Puebla.
-The group drove into the arena in a black SUV and attacked La Sombra, El Hijo del Fantasma, and La Máscara after they just finished wrestling.
-Brazo de Plata, Místico and Jon Strongman tried to help out but were kept away by CMLL rudos Averno, El Texano Jr., and El Terrible.
+On April 12, 2010, a contingent of former AAA wrestlers including Cuije, El Alebrije, Histeria, Psicosis II and Maniaco appeared at a Consejo Mundial de Lucha Libre (CMLL) show in Puebla.
+The group drove into the arena in a black SUV and attacked El Hijo del Fantasma, La Máscara and La Sombra after they had just finished wrestling.
+Brazo de Plata, Místico and Jon Strongman tried to help out, but were kept away by CMLL rudos Averno, El Texano Jr. and El Terrible.
 Following the attack, the former AAA wrestlers returned to the SUV and left the arena.
-After weeks of run-ins the group, dubbed Los Independientes or "The Independents" after the Independent circuit, wrestled their first match for CMLL.
-In their debut for CMLL on April 26, 2010, El Alebrije, Histeria, and Psicosis defeated El Hijo del Fantasma, La Máscara, and La Sombra as Cuije helped them cheat throughout the match.

-While Los Invasores disbanded the following year Alebrije and Cuije became a regular fixture on CMLL shows, often with Cuije clashing with fellow mascotas KeMonito and Zacarías el Perico, and brawls between any of the Mascotas usually drew a loud reaction from the crowd.
+After weeks of run-ins, the group, dubbed Los Independientes ("The Independents"; named after the independent circuit), wrestled their first match for CMLL on April 26, where El Alebrije, Histeria and Psicosis defeated El Hijo del Fantasma, La Máscara and La Sombra, as Cuije helped them cheat throughout the match.
+While Los Invasores disbanded the following year, Alebrije and Cuije became a regular fixture on CMLL shows, often with Cuije clashing with fellow mascotas KeMonito and Zacarías el Perico; brawls between any of the Mascotas usually drew a loud reaction from the crowd.

 In January 2012, CMLL repackaged Cuije, Alebrije, and Histeria with new ring characters.
-Alebrije returned to performing under the Kraneo gimmick, while Cuije was renamed Mije, which was done because AAA claimed the copyright ownership of the names and characters.

-In early 2017 CMLL recruited Mije and fellow mascota Zacarías to help establish a Micro-Estrellas ("Micro-Stars") division, featuring only wrestlers with dwarfism.
+Alebrije returned to performing under the Kraneo gimmick, while Cuije was renamed Mije since AAA claimed the copyright ownership of the names and characters.
+In early 2017, CMLL recruited Mije and fellow mascota Zacarías to help establish a Micro-Estrellas ("Micro-Stars") division, featuring only wrestlers with dwarfism.
 The first match of the Micro-Estrellas division took place on April 30, 2017, which saw Microman and El Gallito defeat Mije and Zacarías in a special featured match.
-Mije and the Micro-Estrellas would appear on various CMLL shows, as well as making special appearances on the Mexican independent circuit, such as The Crash Lucha Libre, Promociones El Cholo, or Desastre Total Ultraviolento.
+Mije and the Micro-Estrellas would appear on various CMLL shows, as well as making special appearances on the Mexican independent circuit for The Crash Lucha Libre, Promociones El Cholo, and Desastre Total Ultraviolento.
+For the first anniversary of the Micro-Estrellas division, CMLL held an eight-micros torneo cibernético elimination match, featuring the entire active Micro-Estrella division at the time; Mije, Angelito, Chamuel and El Gallito fought Átomo, Guapito, Microman and Zacarías.
+In the end, Microman pinned Chamuel to win the tournament, while Mije was the third man eliminated from the match.

-For the first anniversary of the Micro-Estrellas division, CMLL held an eight-micros torneo cibernético elimination match, featuring the entire active Micro-Estrella division at the time.
-Mije, Angelito, Chamuel, and El Gallito take on Microman, Átomo, Guapito, and Zacarías.
-In the end, Microman pinned Chamuel to win the tournament while Mije was the third man eliminated from the match.
-For the 2018 Día de Muertos ("Day of the Dead") supercard show Mije, Chamuel, and Zacarías lost to Microman, Átomo, and El Gallito, two falls to one.
-Four weeks later the Micro-Estrellas also appeared at CMLL's Leyendas Mexicanas ("Mexican Legends") show where Mije, Chamuel, and Zacarías lost to Microman, El Gallito, and Guapito in the second match of the night.
-At the 2019 Homenaje a Dos Leyendas ("Homage to two legends") show Mije, Chamuel, Zacarías el Perico once again lost.
+On November 2, 2018, as part of the Día de Muertos ("Day of the Dead") supercard, Mije, Chamuel and Zacarías lost to Átomo, El Gallito and Microman two falls to one.
+Four weeks later, the Micro-Estrellas also appeared at Leyendas Mexicanas ("Mexican Legends") on November 30, where Mije, Chamuel and Zacarías lost to Microman, El Gallito and Guapito in the second match of the night.
+At Homenaje a Dos Leyendas ("Homage to Two Legends") on March 15, 2019, Mije, Chamuel and Zacarías el Perico were once again defeated.
+Mije quietly left CMLL in 2025, followed by Kraneo the following year.